< Shimano Nexus/Alfine 3, 4-, 7-, 8-, and 11-Speed Technical Information

 Metal wear particles contaminate the grease, and so the hubs require periodic cleaning and replenishment of a special grease that does not make the pawls stick.
 The hub must be disassembled into its major components, solvent cleaned, dried and re-lubricated.
 Still, frequent failures of grease-lubricated hubs due to water contamination have been reported in wet climates --see photos here.
 Oil lubrication, with waterproof grease for the outer bearings, avoids this problem and also allows replenishment of the lubricant without dismantling the hub.

-More information about oil lubrication is in the main file about internal-gear hubs.
+Information about converting to oil lubrication is in the main file about internal-gear hubs.

 Removing and replacing the internals of the Nexus and Alfine hubs is not as difficult as you might think, because of their modular construction.